Silylidyne

 Silylidyne is a chemical substance occurring as a molecule found in stars and probably existing in interstellar space, or as a monolayer on the surface of solid silicon.
 The SiH molecule is a radical, and can be made experimentally by striking an electric arc to silicon on a low pressure hydrogen gas.

 Surface

 As a surface layer, silicon hydrides form when the silicon is cleaned with hydrofluoric acid.
-This surface hydrogen SiH decomposes when heated to 750 K. Other ways to coat a silicon surface in hydrogen is via reaction with atomic hydrogen, or hot silane.
+These hydrides decompose to SiH when heated to 750 K. Other ways to coat a silicon surface in hydrogen is via reaction with atomic hydrogen, or hot silane.
 A (111) crystal face will become covered in the pure monohydride, but other faces on a silicon crystal will also have the dihydride and trihydride groups.

 Group

 The silylidyne group, not to be confused with silylidyne, is a ≡SiH group that is bonded with a triple bond.
 The hydrogen can be substituted by other groups to make a more generic family of silylidynes.
 It is known as a ligand on molybdenum.